Skip to content

 application: "app1"

-If you use these features, we strongly recommend that you limit the permissions of the Conjur host to only the secrets that it needs to access.
-This is more secure and it reduces the load on both the Conjur server and ESO.
+If you use these features, we strongly recommend that you limit the permissions of the Secrets Manager host to only the secrets that it needs to access.
+This is more secure and it reduces the load on both the Secrets Manager server and ESO.

 Create the external secret